 For Scottish Opera, Ben sang the roles of Figaro in Le Nozze di Figaro, Guglielmo in Cosí fan tutte and Pish-Tush in The Mikado.
 He also created the role of James in the world première of The Devil Inside, for which he won Outstanding Performance in an Opera at the My Theatre Awards in Toronto.

-Other notable roles include Papageno The Magic Flute for Northern Ireland Opera, Sharpless Madama Butterfly at Opera Holland Park, Peter Hansel & Gretel with Clonter Opera and Captain Corcoran HMS Pinafore for Lyric Opera Ireland.
-He played Figaro in Le Nozze di Figaro for Opera Project at West Green House, where he also appeared as Guglielmo in Cosí fan tutte.
+Other notable roles include Goryanchikov From the House of the Dead and Falke Die Fledermaus for Welsh National Opera, Papageno The Magic Flute for Northern Ireland Opera, Sharpless Madama Butterfly at Opera Holland Park, Peter Hansel & Gretel with Clonter Opera and Captain Corcoran HMS Pinafore for Lyric Opera Ireland.
+He played Figaro in Le Nozze di Figaro for the Xi'an Symphony Orchestra.
 While at the Guildhall School, Ben’s roles included Count Almaviva Le Nozze di Figaro, Des Grieux Le Portrait de Manon, Remigio La Navarraise, and Mr Webb in the European première of Ned Rorem's Our Town.

 His extensive concert repertoire includes Handel Messiah and Samson, Beethoven Symphony No. 9, Bach St John Passion, Christmas Oratorio and Mass in B Minor, Elgar The Apostles, Mealor Crucifixus, Adams The Wound-Dresser, Stravinsky Pulcinella and Requiem masses by Brahms‚ Duruflé‚ Fauré and Mozart.
 Other concert performances include the world première of Turnage’s At Sixes & Sevens with the LSO, Carmina Burana at the Barbican, and performances of Vaughan Williams' Fantasia on Christmas Carols and Copland's Old American Songs with the Ulster Orchestra.